 Charlotte M. Betts has dedicated more than 23 years to the representation of parties in all arrears of matrimonial litigation, including complex and high net worth contested matters involving equitable distribution of marital assets, spousal support, custody and parental access, child support, as well as advocating for victims of domestic abuse.
 Ms. Betts has been involved in every aspect of such matters from commencement of litigation, motion practice, financial discovery (including examinations before trial and valuation of business interests), and through trial or settlement.
 Ms. Betts has advanced and opposed a myriad of post judgment matters, including enforcement and modification of court ordered obligations, as well as modification of custody of and parental access to minor children.

 Ms. Betts has represented numerous clients regarding prenuptial and post-nuptial agreements.

 Ms. Betts is further experienced in appellate practice.
-The appellate matters in which Ms. Betts has represented clients include Levitt v.
-Levitt.
-In that matter, Ms. Betts was successful in convincing the Appellate Division, Second Department to reverse the trial court and hold the opposing party guilty of marital waste and chargeable with the sum of $73,500 for refusal to file a joint income tax return.
+Ms. Betts has represented many clients including one case where she was successful in convincing the Appellate Division, Second Department to reverse the trial court and hold the opposing party guilty of marital waste and chargeable with the sum of $73,500 for refusal to file a joint income tax return.
 This was the first holding by the Appellate Division, Second Department regarding a finding of marital waste under those circumstances.

 In 1993, Ms. Betts become associated with the firm then known as Gassman, Fischer & Fass, PC.
 In 2007, Ms. Betts was named a member of Gassman Baiamonte Betts, PC where she remained a member until November 2016.